-On Monday, July 8, 2019, Jackson Walker partner Lionel M. Schooler participated in a panel discussion on employment law cases during the 2018 term of the United States Supreme Court, which began on October 1, 2018.
-Presented by the Houston Bar Association (HBA) Labor & Employment Law Section, the panel was held at the Magnolia Hotel in Houston, Texas.
+On Monday, July 8, 2019, Jackson Walker partner Lionel M. Schooler will participate in a panel discussion on employment law cases during the 2018 term of the United States Supreme Court, which began on October 1, 2018.
+Presented by the Houston Bar Association (HBA) Labor & Employment Law Section, the panel will be held from 11:30 a.m. to 1 p.m. at the Magnolia Hotel in Houston, Texas.

 The HBA Labor & Employment Law Section comprises plaintiff and defense labor and employment law attorneys, in-house counsel, public sector/government attorneys, and mediators and arbitrators with experience in labor and employment law.
 Through its monthly lunch meetings, the Section strives to provide attorneys in Houston and surrounding areas with cutting-edge, topical seminars for CLE credit.